cilium/design-cfps/cilium/CFP-25694-move-cilium-cli-to-cilium-repo.md

 ### 1. Move [cilium/cilium-cli] code to [cilium/cilium] under `cli/` directory

 I'm assuming that you want to preserve the Git history of [cilium/cilium-cli].
 See [michi-covalent/cilium] on how the code migration might look like.
+Squashing these commits into a single commit is another option.

 ### 2. Make [cilium/cilium-cli] code a part of `github.com/cilium/cilium` Go module